Coaching for Couples and Partners

 “The conflicts you have with your mate are about each of you becoming the person you most want to be.
 That’s the opportunity of the relationship.
 Each of you needs to work through the pain and grow up.”
 Resmaa Menakem

-Through partnership we envision the possibility of fulfilling a higher potential, and then clashes with our loved ones and close collaborators illuminate our sore spots and limitations.
-For the lifetime of any relationship, when challenges arise, we have to make a choice — the “clean pain” of healing or the “dirty pain” of avoidance.
+Then the inevitable struggles push us to the threshold of our capacity.
+Clashes with our loved ones and close collaborators illuminate our sore spots and limitations, and breakdowns pile up.
+For the lifetime of any relationship, every time a challenge arises, we have to make a choice — the “clean pain” of healing or the “dirty pain” of avoidance.

 It’s time to get partners coaching when you notice: